YinJC/uk-tex-faq/FAQ-spaftend.md

----
-layout: page
-title: There's a space added after my environment
+# There's a space added after my environment
----

 You've written your own environment `env`, and it works except that a space appears at the start of the first line of typeset